Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Conclusion

 \section{Conclusion}

 Few datasets are available for evaluating color-mismatch-correction methods.
 Most of them are either too small or lack real-world mismatches.
-We created a new large-scale dataset of real-world stereoscopic videos to perform this task.
-We also showed that global and local methods produce different results on artificial and real-world datasets, and that neural-network-based methods fall short of conventional methods.
-We improved the latest neural-network method for correcting color mismatches and hope our contribution will enable development of methods that perform better on both artificial and real-world datasets.
+To address this, we have created a new dataset of real-world stereoscopic videos.
+Our proposed method pushed the upper bound of the quality of the color transfer methods on known distortions.
+We showed that the distortion model, considered in the development and training of the methods, significantly affects the results achieved.
+We wish our contribution would facilitate the search for accurate color-distortion models and development of methods that generalize better to the unseen color mismatches.